StrattonCh/DataIntegration/README.md

 # DataIntegration
-Repo for development of joint pd and occupancy modeling
+Repo for development of joint modeling of disease spread and count-occupancy.
+For a condensed, web-rendered version of this document, please visit https://strattonch.github.io/DataIntegration/.